 Lloyd is interested in reinforcement learning and AI in general and has extended experience in game development.
-He is currently working on new kicks and a new passing strategy.
-Chloe's research is focussed on vision in the SPL.
+He is currently working on deep reinforcement learning and its applications in RoboCup.
+Chloe's research is focused on vision in the SPL.
 Kyle focuses on team communication, especially audio communication on the NAO robot.
 Joseph is a member of the team working on algorithm development (also on team communication) and also contributes to the SPL.
 Pedro concentrates on motions, mainly in the SPL but also in simulation.
-He is currently developing a new kicking engine.
+He has developed a new dynamic kicking engine and is currently working on motion planning.
 Andreas comes from the SSL team B-Smart and has done studies for his MS and PhD Thesis on the physical NAO.
 He has published multiple papers on both simulated robots and physical robots.
 One paper about his MS thesis entitled "Entropy-based active vision for a humanoid soccer robot" received the best paper award at RoboCup 2010 in Singapore.
 He is interested in motions and motion learning on both the physical and the simulated NAO.
 Ubbo has participated with the RoboCup community in various functions and teams since 2000.
 He started with (and currently still is in) the Soccer Simulation League.
-He then founded more teams from the Bremen University in Germany (together with Thomas Röfer): The SSL team B-Smart and Beaufils et al.

-the German Team in the 4LL (also together with H.-D. Burkhard, Humboldt University Berlin).
+He then founded more teams from the Bremen University in Germany (together with Thomas Röfer): The SSL team B-Smart and the German Team in the 4LL (also together with H.-D. Burkhard, Humboldt University Berlin).
 Since 2008, he is affiliated with the University of Miami in the USA where he founded the RoboCanes team.